az-digital/az_quickstart/modules/custom/az_core/src/Drush/Commands/README.md

 This module is automatically included in the az_quickstart install profile and enabled by default.
 These custom Drush commands will work on any installed Quickstart 2 website.

-## AZ Core Config Command: Add Permissions
+## AZ Core Config: Add Permissions

-AZ Core provides Drush commands to help with managing configuration on AZ Quickstart websites.
+Provides a Drush command to help with managing configuration on AZ Quickstart websites.

 ### Usage
 This module provides the following Drush command: